kimtth/awesome-azure-openai-llm/README.md

 - The LLMs mentioned here are just small parts of the current advancements in the field.
 Most OSS LLM models have been built on the [facebookresearch/llama](https://github.com/facebookresearch/llama).
 For a comprehensive list and the latest updates, please refer to the "LLM Index".
 - [Llama 2](https://huggingface.co/blog/llama2) [18 Jul 2023]: Available for commercial use [ref][llama2] / [demo](https://huggingface.co/blog/llama2#demo)
 - [Falcon LLM](https://falconllm.tii.ae/) Apache 2.0 license [Mar 2023]
-- [Pythia](https://arxiv.org/abs/2304.01373): How do large language models (LLMs) develop and evolve over the course of training?
-How do these patterns change as models scale? [git](https://github.com/EleutherAI/pythia)
 - OSS LLM
   - [StableVicuna](https://stability.ai/blog/stablevicuna-open-source-rlhf-chatbot) First Open Source RLHF LLM Chatbot [Apr 2032]
   - [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html): Fine-tuned from the LLaMA 7B model [Mar 2023]